jessetrippe/jessetrippe.github.io/_pages/home.md

 <div>
 	{% include svg/ui-design.svg %}
 	<h2 class="h3">UI Design</h2>
 	<p>I simplify interfaces by asking questions and analyzing every scenario.
-This often leads to fixing things earlier in the process thus avoiding adding unncessary complexicty.
+This often leads to fixing things earlier in the process thus avoiding adding unnecessary complexity.
 Other times it leads to implementing a design that fits perfectly with what the user hopes to accomplish.</p>
 </div>
 <div>
 	{% include svg/ux-design.svg %}